google/docsy/userguide/content/en/docs/adding-content/lookandfeel.md

 {{< /tab >}}
 {{< /tabpane >}}

+If you are using a Docsy version later than `0.6.0`, the code blocks show a "Copy to clipboard" icon in the top right-hand corner.
+To disable this functionality set `disable_click2copy_chroma` to `true` in your configuration
+file:

 You can find out more about code highlighting in Hugo with Chroma in [Syntax Highlighting](https://gohugo.io/content-management/syntax-highlighting/).

 ## Code highlighting with Prism